ibexa/documentation-developer/docs/guide/content_rendering/templates/custom_view_matcher.md

 ## View configuration

-To apply the matcher in view configuration, indicate it by its fully qualified class name, preceded by `\`.
+To apply the matcher in view configuration, indicate the matcher by its fully qualified class name, preceded by `\`.

 The following configuration uses a special template to render articles owned by the users with provided logins: